-According to the U.S. Department of State 2016 Trafficking in Persons Report, cotton is produced with forced labor or forced child labor in Benin, Burkina Faso, Cameroon, Kyrgyz Republic, Mali, Tajikistan, Togo, Turkmenistan, and Uzbekistan.
+According to the U.S. Department of State 2015 Trafficking in Persons Report, cotton is produced with forced labor or forced child labor in Benin, Cameroon, CDI, Kyrgyz Republic/Kyrgyzstan, Tajikistan, Togo, Turkmenistan, and Uzbekistan.230

-The U.S. Department of Labor's 2016 List of Goods Produced by Child Labor or Forced Labor notes forced and child labor in Benin, Burkina Faso, China, India (cottonseed), Kazakhstan, Tajikistan, Turkmenistan, and Uzbekistan.
-Child labor is noted in Argentina, Azerbaijan, Brazil, Egypt, Kyrgyz Republic, Mali, Paraguay, Turkey, and Zambia.
-Forced labor is noted in Pakistan.
+The U.S. Department of Labor's 2014 List of Goods Produced by Child Labor or Forced Labor includes the following countries for producing cotton with both forced and child labor: Benin, Burkina Faso, China, India (cottonseed), Kazakhstan, Tajikistan, Turkmenistan, and Uzbekistan.
+Countries in which child labor only was noted by the U.S. Department of Labor are: Argentina, Azerbaijan, Brazil, Egypt, Kyrgyz Republic, Mali, Paraguay, Turkey, and Zambia.
+231